quantumbrake/cayenne-benchmarks/README.md

 These decisions are in line with what is recommended in the [SBML test suite][sbmltestsuite].

-### Interpolating with `pyssa`'s backend
+### Interpolating with `cayenne`'s backend

 Stochastic simulation algorithms return the states of the model at random time points (e.g. at time points $t=9.6$ and $t=10.2$ seconds).
 However, the accuracy tests demand values at specific time points (e.g at $t=10$ seconds).
-To get the values at the time points needed for accuracy tests, we used `pyssa`'s backend which implements this functionality.
+To get the values at the time points needed for accuracy tests, we used `cayenne`'s backend which implements this functionality.

 While GillespieSSA and Tellurium do not interpolate in their backends to provide values at specific time points, BioSimulator does possess this functionality.
-To investigate the effect of different interpolation techniques, we compared BioSimulator's internal interpolation with the raw BioSimulator results interpolated in `pyssa`.
+To investigate the effect of different interpolation techniques, we compared BioSimulator's internal interpolation with the raw BioSimulator results interpolated in `cayenne`.
 We call the former `BioSimulatorIntp` (results are interpolated within `BioSimulator.jl`) in our discussion.

 [sbmltestsuite]: https://github.com/sbmlteam/sbml-test-suite/blob/master/cases/stochastic/DSMTS-userguide-31v2.pdf